Mal3vAntCtrl/Mal3vAntCtrl/README.md

 ## About Me

-I’m developing hands-on red teaming capability through **CRTP** and **PJPT** study while continuously testing and evolving a **homemade Active Directory lab** that I design, break, and rebuild.
+I’m developing hands-on red teaming capability through certification study while continuously testing and evolving a **homemade Active Directory lab** that I design, break, and rebuild.
 My work is grounded in repeatable methodology, clear documentation, and measurable outcomes (what changed, what improved, what’s still risky).

 I care less about “running tools” and more about **reasoning**: threat modeling, tradeoffs, constraints, and how to operate safely and predictably in complex systems.